Powered By:

 Priya Oberoi: So that's also very encouraging as well from my side.

 Amardeep Parmar: So really enjoy this conversation.
 A quick five questions now, 'cause of the time.
 Okay.
-So first one is, Who are thee British Asians love to shout out you think people should be paying attention to?
+So first one is, who are thee British Asians love to shout out you think people should be paying attention to?

 Priya Oberoi: Went through Y Combinator as well.
 And Angela, you know, she is.
 Like an amazing founder.
 She, you know, created Planet Nourish from, from zero with no previous background and she has done wonderful things and she's doing [00:29:00] wonderful things and you know, always so lovely and jovial when you speak to her, but you know, is a bull to a red, red cape, right?